NationalGenomicsInfrastructure/miarka-provision/README.md

     * Verify that all services have stopped (read more about this in docs/deployment.md)
     * Start the services with `vulpes/ngi/<deployment_environment>/latest/resources/start_supervisord_[site].sh`
 * Inform about the deployment
-    * Post the deployment id and change log in the [miarka provision Slack channel](https://scilifelab.slack.com/archives/G4WSG4C0G)
+    * Post the deployment version and change log in the [miarka provision Slack channel](https://scilifelab.slack.com/archives/G4WSG4C0G)